johnbchron/obsidian-public/Preaching Notes/28-11-24 - On Thanksgiving.md

 - [Psalm 147:7-9](https://www.bible.com/bible/116/PSA.147.7-9)
 	- Lessons
 		- Praise the Lord for His provision!
 He causes the earth to live and bear fruit, and provides for all its animals.
 Surely He will also provide for you. ([Matthew 6:26](https://www.bible.com/bible/116/MAT.6.26))

+# Main Takeaways
+- The Lord delights in a thankful heart more than sacrifices.
+- Seeing the work of the Lord produces thanksgiving in the hearts of the humble.
+- Thanking the Lord is a spiritual sacrifice.
+- We should joyfully give thanks when we reconcile with the Lord or when we dedicate something.
+- Thanksgiving is an overflow of the heart when we witness His goodness.
+- Thanksgiving and praise prepare our hearts to meet with the Lord.
+- Thanksgiving and honor belong to our God.
+- Thanksgiving lifts our spiritual eyes to gaze on Him, and rights our perspective.
+- When things are as He designed, we can't help but thank Him.
+- Material sacrifices result from joy and thanksgiving.
+- We are made to thank and praise our God.
+- Thanksgiving gives Him glory.